jwright323/Code_Refactor/README.md

 * Google Fu!

 # Acceptance Criteria
-* replace existing html tags with logically ordered, semantic html tags
+* Replace existing html tags with logically ordered, semantic html tags
-* add alt attributes to all image tags/elements
+* Add alt attributes to all image tags/elements
-* inside of the 'title' tag, insert descriptive content, like the name or purpose of the site
+* Inside of the 'title' tag, insert descriptive content, like the name or purpose of the site
-* heading elements should appear with the largest (e.g., ;'h1') at the top of the file and the lower headings should be below in the html page
+* Heading elements should appear with the largest (e.g., ;'h1') at the top of the file and the lower headings should be below in the html page
-* add comments to html and css files
+* Add comments to html and css files

 # Website
 https://jwright323.github.io/HW1/